What is a line sheet?

 If you’re reasonably comfortable with Microsoft Word or Pages, you can create a line sheet with ease.
 You can also use Canva to create your line sheet or use a service like Now In Store or BrandBoom to create one.

 Your turn.
 What questions do you have about what is a line sheet?
-Share with me in the comments or join us in the Launch Grow Joy Facebook group and get more insights on this must-have sales tool.
+Share with me in the comments below.